Hip and Groin Pain

 - Osteoarthritis in the hip as a result of prolonged or repetitive movement and with age.

-- A CAM deformity in the hip is due to repetitive movement especially repeated flexion such as squats or cycling.
+- A CAM deformity in the hip is due to repetitive movement especially repeated flexion bending, squats or cycling.

 - Overuse of muscles leading to muscle tightness in buttock, the thigh and iliotibial band leading to hip and knee injuries.